Atrial Fibrillation Burden: AHA Scientific Statement

 - Developments in monitoring technologies will likely allow better definition of the significance of changes in AF burden over time.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension, Sleep Apnea
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Prevention, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension, Sleep Apnea

 Keywords: Anticoagulants, Arrhythmias, Cardiac, Atrial Fibrillation, Blood Pressure, Body Weight Changes, Brain Ischemia, Death, Sudden, Cardiac, Defibrillators, Implantable, Dementia, Electrocardiography, Heart Failure, Hypertension, Kidney Failure, Chronic, Life Style, Meditation, Myocardial Infarction, Obesity, Pacemaker, Artificial, Renal Insufficiency, Chronic, Risk Factors, Secondary Prevention, Stroke, Vascular Diseases, Weight Loss, Yoga